brontosaurusrex/brontosaurusrex.github.io/_posts/2026-02-17-The-goat-drives-the-boat.md

 alone with the wolf or cabbage).
 Since your scenario has **no such constraints**, the most straightforward answer is just to row together.

 Would you like to explore a more complex version with additional rules?

+## pi phi4-mini:latest / goat

+1. The man takes his goat across initially.
+2. He then returns back alone (without taking anything that might change).
+3. Finally, he brings himself along after all others have crossed safely/beneath other considerations like a specific problem/situation being solved in this context and they are able to return with the boat successfully.

+## pi llama3.2:latest / goat

+The answer is: The goat goes first, then the man pushes it back into the water with his feet while standing on the other side of the boat.
+Then the man gets in the boat and rowing to the middle, and finally throws the goat over to the other side so that the goat can pull itself across using its hooves.

+Is that correct?